 - What is most likely is that there will be an increase in the participation of young workers doing part-time jobs in addition to studying full time.

 - Unfair firms can pay a lower wage rate to young workers doing the same job as people over 21.

 - Efficiency Wage Theory – the idea if you pay a higher wage, you will get greater motivation and labour productivity.

 Problems of Increasing the Minimum Wage Rate for young workers

-- Could lead to unemployment and less job opportunities.
+- Could lead to unemployment and fewer job opportunities.
 Many firms may be unwilling to employ workers if there is a significant increase in the minimum wage rate.
-This would particularly affect labour intensive industries like hairdressers and cafes.
+This would particularly affect labour-intensive industries like hairdressers and cafes.